PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Find Manual](http://docs.mongodb.org/manual/reference/method/db.collection.count)

-From the *Count* tab you can get a count of the number of documents in a Collection that match an optional query.
+From the *Count* tab you can get a count of the number of documents in a Collection that match a *Find* query.

 ![](img/8.png)